akharsa/qPID/README.md

-float readSensor(void);			// A function that reads the motor speed from a sensor float readSetPoint(void);		// A function that reads the desired speed from a potentiometer setActuator(void);				// A function that sets the PWM output for controlling the motor
+float readSensor(void);			// A function that reads the motor speed from a sensor float readSetPoint(void);		// A function that reads the desired speed from a potentiometer void setActuator(float);				// A function that sets the PWM output for controlling the motor

 void example(void){